-"Jump" stars Kitty Zhang as a country farm girl who goes to the big city to chase her dreams of becoming a dancer.
+"Jump" stars Kitty Zhang as a country farm girl who goes to the big city to chase her dreams of becoming a hip-hop dancer.
 She scrounges & scrapes, and works her ass off to blindly achieve her goal; all the while playing the naïve bumpkin with a heart of gold who couldn't be happier.
-By day, she works in a textile factory, and at night, she is the janitor of a dance studio she picks up what moves she can by observing the dance crew while mopping the floors, then stays late at night to study & practice and, sleeps and eats whenever she can.
+By day, she works in a textile factory, and at night, she is the janitor of a dance studio where she picks up what moves she can by observing the dance crew while mopping the floors.
+She stays late at night at the dance studio to study & practice, and she sleeps and eats whenever she can.

 Stuck up rich kids who comprise the dance crew treat the country girl like dirt and make fun of her, until one day, she tires of the bullying and shows off her newfound dance moves.
 Then, everybody is now good friends and she's welcomed in as part of the dance crew that's soon set to face off against the "evil" Korean dance team champs.
 Along the way, she catches the eye of the playboy rich dude who owns the dance studio, and romance between the two is afoot.

 Kitty represents herself well enough for what she's asked to do.
-She's plays the ugly country girl who one day blossoms into an urban beauty...I've seen this so many times before, and as usual, it's pretty clear she's already a knockout with a hard body to start with, whether she's farming in northern China or dancing on the streets of downtown Hong Kong there's one scene in the movie where the rich playboy inevitably takes her to a high end beauty salon & clothier, and, she's instantly turned into a goddess ready for a night on the town with the rich folk.
+She's plays the unkempt country girl who one day blossoms into an urban beauty...as usual, it's pretty clear she's very attractive to begin with, whether she's farming in northern China or dancing on the streets of downtown Hong Kong, but apparently no one can see this until she gets the "pretty movie makeover treatment".
+And of course, there's one scene in the movie where the rich playboy invariably takes her to a high end beauty salon & clothier, and she's instantly turned into a young goddess ready for a night on the town with the cool kids and rich people.

-I was not really all that impressed with the dance scenes I've seen better in other movies and on shows like "So you can think you can dance", etc That being said, I personally couldn't dance my way out of a wet paper bag, so I cannot say anything more than that about this aspect of the film
+I was not really all that impressed with the dance scenes; I've seen better in other movies and any number of Asian dance/survival TV shows.
+That being said (written), I personally couldn't dance my way out of a wet paper bag, so I cannot say anything more than that about this aspect of the film.

-The lead character often appears to be borderline insane in her relentless positive outlook on life.
-She's constantly smiling ear to ear, giggling maniacally, or bouncing around like a lunatic, for 90% of the movie so much so, that it almost seems as if the actress that played her was mandated to down a greenie/red bull/wellbutrin cocktail before each take.
-This is such an overwhelming facet of her character that, when she spent those few moments acting on the opposite end of the spectrum, I was thinking we could easily be in for a Miike "Audition" moment here (if this were a different type of movie) Now, that would have been AWESOME!
+Kitty's character often appears to be borderline insane in her relentless positive outlook on life.
+She's constantly smiling ear to ear, giggling maniacally, or bouncing around like a lunatic, for 90% of the movie; it almost seems that Kitty was mandated to down a greenie/red bull/wellbutrin cocktail before each take.
+This is such an overwhelming facet of her character that when she spent those few moments acting on the opposite end of the spectrum, I was thinking we could easily be in for a Miike "Audition" moment here (if this were a different type of movie).
+Now, that would have been AWESOME!